A Guide to Kidney Cancer

 Introduction: Where do I go from here?

-When life throws questions your way, what you need – quite simply – is information, answers, and direction.
-This online guide has been developed to provide you with clear and practical information about kidney cancer.
+When life throws questions your way, quite simply, you need information.and direction.
+This guide provides you with clear and practical information about kidney cancer.

-As we learn more about the nature of kidney cancer, we will continue to discover better ways to diagnose early stage kidney cancer, and new options for even more effective treatment.
-And with new discoveries, further questions will inevitably arise that need answers.
+As we learn more about the nature of kidney cancer, we discover better ways to diagnose early stage kidney cancer and new options for effective treatment.

 Understanding Kidney Cancer